 Home of the trade fair and a magnet for the world: Today, there are more than 70 trade fair locations from Husum on the North Sea, down to Friedrichshafen on Lake Constance and from Leipzig in the east over to Essen in the west.
 Here is where a large number of the world‘s industry trade fairs take place.

-Twenty-five venues for international or national trade fairs in Germany have a combined hall space of around 2.8 million square metres.
-Ten sites each have capacities of more than 100,000 square metres, and five additional sites each have more than 50,000 square metres.
+Twenty-for venues for international or national trade fairs in Germany have a combined hall space of around 2.8 million square metres.
 Hall space is expected to grow only slightly in the coming years.
 Investments will be made primarily in quality.
 An additional approximately 380,000 m² of hall space are available at venues for exhibitions with regional focuses.

 International and national trade fairs in Germany are supplemented by a dense network of regional trade fairs for both trade and public visitors.
-Some 50,000 exhibitors and 5 to 6 million visitors gather at these events every year.
+Some 55,000 exhibitors and around 6 million visitors gather at these events every year.

 German companies that exhibit at trade fairs in other countries ensure and strengthen exports of German goods and services.
-The German Federal Ministry for Economic Affairs and Energy (BMWi) provides special support in this area to small and medium-sized enterprises (SME) with its foreign trade fair programme.
-With a focus on trade fairs outside the EU, the BMWi coordinates the German Pavilions (joint presentations under federal auspices) with the umbrella brand name “made in Germany".
+The German Federal Ministry for Economic Affairs and Climate Action (BMWK) provides special support in this area to small and medium-sized enterprises (SME) with its foreign trade fair programme.
+With a focus on trade fairs outside the EU, the BMWK coordinates the German Pavilions (joint presentations under federal auspices) with the umbrella brand name “made in Germany".